Basingstoke’s fight against loneliness

 In the smaller villages of Basingstoke and Deane there are certainly opportunities to socialise, whilst having a great time.
 In Kingsclere, there is the Kingsclere Village Club which hosts meetings including Coffee and Craft, a gardening association and the Women’s Institute.
 If you love to sing the Kingsclere Singers, who regularly perform at several different venues, may be the group for you.

-For beautiful Hannington, there is a monthly Book Club, a weekly mothers and toddlers group at the Village Hall and an unofficial golf society.
+In beautiful Hannington, there is a monthly Book Club, and an unofficial golf society.
 In the quaint village of Dummer the Village Hall offers a gentle yoga class suitable for beginners, line dancing for all ages and ballet, all great ways of exercising while having fun.
 Why not try out the Valley Choir in Candover, or the Horticultural Society and regular coffee mornings in Cliddesden.

-In St Mary Bourne there is a selection of groups catering to a range of ages, such as Badminton, Jiggy Wrigglers, Short Mat Bowls and an exercise group for older adults.
+In St Mary Bourne there is a selection of groups catering to a range of ages, such as a cricket and bowls club.

-Sherfield Park has the brilliant resource of the Sherfield Park Community Association, which holds groups such as the Coffee Lounge, Hearing Dogs and over 55s group.
-Locals can also become involved in a range of fun classes such as Tots Play, Adult Ballroom and Latin, Pure Pilates, Theatre4kids, Boxercise and Zumba.
+Sherfield Park Community Association in Sherfield Park holds groups such as the Community Cafe, Hearing Dogs and over 55s group.
+Locals can also become involved in a range of fun classes such as Adult Ballroom and Latin, Pure Pilates, Boxercise and Zumba.

 Tadley

-The U3A is an organisation catering predominantly for those who are no longer in employment, with a strong focus on learning, friendships and connection.
-They offer a range of over forty groups such as language classes, country music, aviation, scrabble and ten in bowling.
-All the classes can be found on their website.
+The Tadley U3A is an organisation catering predominantly for those who are no longer in employment, with a strong focus on learning, friendships and connection.
+They offer a range of over forty groups such as language classes, country music, aviation, scrabble and ten pin bowling.

 More groups, clubs and organisations specifically for older people are plenty in Tadley, such as the Age Concern lunch club, civil service retirement fellowship, Neighbour Care and the Royal British Legion.
 Other local groups include, the Hurst singers, Ferret club, Judo, Scottish dancing and photography club.
 Additionally, Tadley has a large number of groups, open to all.
-For parent and child, there are groups such as Baby Rhyme, story time, fun construction, family boardgames and craft sessions.
 Other adult friendly groups include Knit and Natter, reading group and scrabble.

 Cultural and faith groups